Alfred Hitchcock’s 20 greatest films

 The man responsible for some of the greatest films ever made, and who committed many of cinema’s most deathless images to celluloid, never won an Academy Award despite being nominated for best director on five occasions: Rebecca in 1940, Lifeboat in 1944, Spellbound in 1945, Rear Window in 1954 and Psycho in 1960.

 However, these five movies represent just a small percentage of Hitchcock’s magnificent oeuvre of 52 films.
-To counteract this injustice, and in the wake of the trailer for a 2020 remake of Rebecca, here is my selection of his 20 greatest.
+To counteract this injustice, here is my selection of his 20 greatest.

 20. Blackmail (1929)